lkodinsson/MARS/Basic/PHB.md

 The duration of any given effect is determined by the source of that effect.
 Usually this means that most effects are temporary.
 Unless otherwise specified by the source of the effect, or the effect itself, the effect is permanent.

 Temporary effects that alter your primary stats, do not also alter your resource stats.
 They only change derived stats that rely on rolling that primary stat.
+Permanent effects that alter your primary stats, however, do alter your resource stats.

 For example: A character with a strength of r12 is given an effect with alters their size, increasing their strength by +2.
-This results in a strength of r12+2, which changes their athletic, fortitude, and damage rolls, but it does not change their maximum health from 12 to 14.
+This results in a strength of r12+2, which changes their athletics, fortitude, and damage rolls, but it does not change their maximum health from 12 to 14.

-Permanent effects that alter your primary stats, however, do alter your resource stats.
+Multiple effects of the same type do not stack unless otherwise specified.

 #### Blind